 “Always we were told, ‘You will not find a partner, you’ll be bullied, you won’t find a job,’” Odiele tells Refinery29.
 “Always, we had to pretend we fit in a box.”

 Sometimes, intersex people themselves are kept in the dark, she says.
-Odiele went through “normalizing” surgeries when she was a child, but she didn’t hear the word “intersex” until she was 17 years old and found it herself in the story of an intersex woman in a Dutch magazine.
+Odiele went through “normalising” surgeries when she was a child, but she didn’t hear the word “intersex” until she was 17 years old and found it herself in the story of an intersex woman in a Dutch magazine.

 “We’re still fighting something intersex activists have been fighting for 20 years,” she says.
-That fight is for intersex people to have the autonomy to decide what’s best for their bodies and for doctors to finally recognize that they don’t need fixing.
+That fight is for intersex people to have the autonomy to decide what’s best for their bodies and for doctors to finally recognise that they don’t need fixing.

 “It’s quite beautiful to be intersex,” Odiele says.
 “Our bodies need to be allowed to exist.”

 Since Odiele’s coming out interview, the conversation about intersex people has started to change.
-More people are realizing not only that intersex bodies should be allowed to exist, but that they even exist at all.
+More people are realising not only that intersex bodies should be allowed to exist, but that they even exist at all.
 Two years ago, Odiele says, when you typed “intersex” into Google, all you would get were results about where you could go to have surgery.
-Now, articles that explain the dangers of normalizing surgery come up.
+Now, articles that explain the dangers of normalising surgery come up.